-- 1. ST 402 project is a Group Activity with a maximum of THREE students in a group. - 2.
+- 1. STSRP3 Research Project I is an individual or Group Activity with a maximum of TWO students in a group. - 2.
 As a part of this course, students should learn LaTeX document preparation and Beamer Presentation.
 (This can be done as a part of skill-based course as well). - 3.
-Use real data sets for project problems, as far as possible.

-- 4. There will be two presentations (each graded out of 25 points by the Supervisor) for the continuous internal assessment (CIA).
-In the first presentation, students are expected describe their project problem, the data they are going to analyze and the objectives of their project.
+Use real data sets for project problems, as far as possible. - 4.
+There will one presentation and one viva-voce (each graded out of 25 points by the Supervisor) for the continuous internal assessment (CIA).
+In the presentation, students are expected describe their project problem, the data they are going to analyze and the objectives of their project.
 In addition to this, they should also mention their methodology.
-Students are expected to read at least TWO research papers which addresses similar kind of problems and they should include main contents of the papers in their first presentation as well as in final report.
-In the second presentation, students should discuss the results of their analysis, findings and new methodology they have introduced (if any).
+Students are expected to read at least THREE research papers which addresses similar kind of problems and they should include main contents of the papers in their first presentation as well as in final report.
+In the second presentation, students

+- should discuss the results of their analysis, findings and new methodology they have introduced (if any).
 Students should make sure that they have something innovative in their project work. - 5.
 The completed project report should be submitted to the Project coordinator on or before the last day of the semester. - 6.
 All project groups are expected to make the final presentation as per schedule.
 Project draft report as well as the final presentation will be evaluated by an external examiner (out of 50 = Report 20, Presentation 15, Viva 15).
-When external examiner is not available, the Head may appoint an external examiner from the Department.
+When external examiner is not available, the Head may appoint an external examiner from the Department. - 7.
+This can be a project with real data sets based on a live problem at an industry/Research Institute.
+In such a case, the industry-side supervisor can be also an evaluator along with the supervisor at the dept.